-Attribute Exploratory Developing Established Model 3.3.1 Student Participation Students engage with the community via field trips.
-1 point Students engage with the community while learning about local problems.
-2 points Students engage with the community by learning about how to solve local or global problems and developing proposals or potential solutions through project-based learning.
-4 points Students bring about change by partnering with the community to solve local or global problems.
-6 points 3.3.2 Community Collaboration The community is invited to view student work at a showcase or other event.
-Students present the results of their work to the community and receive feedback and answer questions.
-Students present the results of their work to the community and receive feedback and answer questions.
-Students revise work based on feedback.
-The community advises students during the planning, creation, and presentation of their work.
-3.3.3 1 point2 points3 points4 pointsHigh school only: Work-Based Learning Students do not have work-based learning opportunities.
+Attribute Exploratory Developing Established Model 3.3.1 Student Participation Students engage with the community on or off campus during the school day.
+1 point Students engage with the community while learning about local problems and opportunities.
+2 points Students learn about their community and propose solutions or ideas to a public audience.
+4 points Students partner with the community to co-develop solutions to local or global problems.
+6 points 3.3.2 Community Collaboration The community is not invited to view student work at a showcase or other event.
+0 points The community is invited to view student work at a showcase or other event.
+1 points Students present the results of their work to the community and receive feedback and answer questions.
+2 points The community advises students during the planning, creation, and presentation of their work.
+4 points 3.3.3 Work-Based Learning High school only: - Students do not have work-based learning opportunities.
 The school is developing a plan to incorporate work- based learning opportunities.
-Some students may have special opportunities to experience work-based All STEM courses include age-appropriate work- based learning experiences.
-Students engage in age- appropriate work-based learning experiences on and off campus. learning. onportonice worm sused

-Work-based learning experiences include job shadowing, simulated workplaces, clinicals, internships, industry tours, guest speakers and mentorships.
-Visit https://doe.nv.gov/CTE/Work based Learning/ for more information about work-based learning.
+Some students may have special opportunities to experience work-based learning.
+All STEM courses include age-appropriate work- based learning experiences.
+Students engage in age- appropriate work-based learning experiences on and off campus.
+0 points 1 point 4 points 6 points Work-based learning experiences include job shadowing, simulated workplaces, clinicals, internships, industry tours, guest speakers and mentorships.
+Visit https://doe.nv.gov/CTE/Work_based_Learning/ for more information about work-based learning.